A dual-pairing summation-by-parts finite difference framework for nonlinear conservation laws: Continuous Analysis

 \subsection{Skew-symmetric splitting}

-For several nonlinear conservation laws the energy method requires the use of the chain rule or product rule, which discrete differential operators usually do not mimic.
-Fortunately, one can manipulate a set of continuous equations into a mathematically equivalent form known as the skew-symmetric form, for which the energy method can be applied without the use of chain rule or product rule.
-Then for the semi-discretisation of the skew-symmetric form one can make a semi-discrete energy method argument without the need for the discrete spatial derivative to obey the product/chain rule.
-As long as a skew-symmetric form exists for a given PDE, one can show semi-discrete energy stability via the use of SBP operators which we will introduce in Section~\ref{sec:discrete_methods}.

-.Typically, a skew-symmetric form is found by applying divergence flux splitting, which is really a convex combination of the flux form \eqref{eq:conservation-law} and the quasi-linear form \eqref{eq:conservation-law-quasilinear}.
-For a scalar PDE flux $f(u)$ we have
+Typically, a skew-symmetric form is found by splitting the divergence of the flux, which is really finding a convex combination of the nonlinear conservation laws in flux form and the quasi-linear form so that the energy method can be applied without the chain rule and/or the product rule.
+For a scalar PDE flux $f(u)$ we have $\partial_x f(u) = (1-\alpha)\partial_x f + \alpha \partial_u f \partial_x u, \, 0 \le \alpha \le 1$, which is a convex combination of the flux form and the advective form.
+For example, $\alpha = 1/3$ gives entropy conservation for the Burger's equation, with $f(u) = u^2/2$.
+We will try to make the discussion more general so that it is applicable to the multi-dimensional model problem \eqref{eq:conservation-law}.
+Let us consider the equivalent skew-symmetric form of \eqref{eq:conservation-law}